rvral-nxrd/video-transcoder/README.md

   Monitors a directory using `inotifywait` and triggers transcoding on file write completion.

 - **Date-Based Organization**
   Output files are stored in subfolders named after the original file's creation date.

 - **Custom Logging**
-  Each transcoding session generates a timestamped log file.
+  Each transcoding session generates a timestamped log file in `/var/log/transcode`.
 Users can optionally specify a custom log directory.

 - **Systemd Integration**
   Runs as a persistent background service using `systemd`.

 - **Uninstall Support**
   Clean removal of all service components via a single `--uninstall` flag.

+- **Failure Handling**
+  Failed transcodes are moved to `failed` with a `.fail` sidecar file and a running log.

 - **Cross-Distro Compatibility**
   Supports `apt`, `dnf`, and `pacman` package managers.